-- If services are cut or additional fees are required for arts, culture, and sports this would negatively affect those on fixed incomes and relying on benefits.
+If services are cut or additional fees are required for arts, culture and sports this would negatively affect those on fixed incomes and relying on benefits.
 Feelings of wellbeing, good mental and physical health are linked to access to these events.
-If people cannot attend events due to support available, for example guidance for people who are visibly impaired, this will have a negative impact on their overall wellbeing and could mean they rely on other council or public services for assistance and support. - Art galleries and museums are good places for people to go for warmth and comfort without the stigma attached to designated warm spaces, i.e., community centres. - Arts and culture are extremely important to society and especially to enriching the lives of vulnerable people. - Again, reducing these will disproportionately impact on the poorest in our society and those with less means.
+If people cannot attend events due to support available, for example guidance for people who are visibly impaired, this will have a negative impact on their overall wellbeing and could mean they rely on other council or public services for assistance and support.

+Arts and culture are extremely important to society and especially to enriching the lives of vulnerable people.
+Again, reducing these will disproportionately impact on the poorest in our society and those with less means.
 That would tend to be single mothers, care experienced people and people from minority ethnic communities.
 HEALTH & WELLBEING

-- Arts and culture are important for mental wellbeing and quality of life. - These are vital resources for all the community.
+Arts and culture are important for mental wellbeing and quality of life.

+These are vital resources for all of the community.
 Places for people to gather and be together which is vital for health.
 Also, they are part of a provision of warm spaces for people and opportunities for health and leisure.
 Overall physical and mental health will be reduced by removing these services and the inequality gap will widen as those who can afford to go to private provision will do so and those who cannot afford this will have nothing.
-Then, their poor health will deteriorate further and for young people this will mean less positive life outcomes
+Then, their poor health will deteriorate further and for young people this will mean less positive life outcomes.

-What can be done to remove or reduce any negati ive impacts of this policy (if applicable e)?
-None If mitigations are in place, does this remove or No - negative impact remains Х reduce the negative impact?
+What can be done to remove or reduce any negative impacts of this policy (if applicable)? none If mitigations are in place, does this remove or No - negative impact remains V reduce the negative impact?
 Yes - negative impact reduced Yes - negative impact removed